 Arts West is a proactive response to contemporary drivers of change including the democratisation of knowledge access and sharing, internationalisation and the digital world.
 In response to these changes we are ensuring that students, staff, industry partners and the community of the Faculty of Arts have access to world-class facilities and technologies to provide a globally competitive learning and teaching experience.

 New learning spaces

 The new spaces have been purpose designed, and include facilities for collaborative and project based learning, interactive learning (including a cinema- quality interactive theatre), a media laboratory, and lecture and discursive spaces.
-There are two specialised teaching rooms to combine the great potential for object-based learning presented by the Cultural Collections with our responsibilities for the care and conservation of these precious objects.
+There are two specialised teaching rooms to combine the great potential for object-based learning presented by Museums and Collections with our responsibilities for the care and conservation of these precious objects.
 For more information please see the Teaching with Unique Collections website.

 Object-based learning and the new Arts West

 Through an emphasis on object-engaged learning, the building provides students with the experience of first hand engagement with valuable cultural and rare collections material to inform their learning, drive research training, and enable an enriched experience of how knowledge is activated.
 Through Arts West, the Faculty continues to deliver the Bachelor of Arts, an undergraduate degree with an undergraduate degree with over 30 majors across more than 40 disciplines, giving our students the richness and depth of education that The University of Melbourne is famous for.